aws/aws-eks-best-practices/content/reliability/reliability.md

 ## Scaling Kubernetes worker nodes
 Cluster Autoscaler is the preferred way to automatically scale EC2 worker nodes in EKS even though it performs reactive scaling.
-Cluster Autoscaler will adjust the size of your data-plane, aka worker nodes, when there are pods that cannot be run because the cluster has insufficient resources and adding another worker node would help.
+Cluster Autoscaler will adjust the size of your data plane, aka worker nodes, when there are pods that cannot be run because the cluster has insufficient resources and adding another worker node would help.
 On the other hand, if a worker node is consistently underutilized and all of its pods can be scheduled on other worker nodes, Cluster Autoscaler will terminate it.

 Cluster Autoscaler uses EC2 Auto Scaling groups (ASG) to adjust the size of the cluster.
 Typically all worker nodes are part of an auto scaling group.
 You may have multiple ASGs within a cluster.
 For example, if you co-locate two distinct workloads in your cluster you may want to use two different types of EC2 instances, each suited for its workload.
 In this case you would have two auto scaling groups.